amaurits/CoveringMuslimsBook/content/news/Jobrani/index.md

 - recording
 date: "2022-01-10"
 draft: false
-excerpt: Our book opens with a joke from the very funny comedian Maz Jobrani, about the negativity of Muslim media coverage.
-Jobrani and Tehran interviewed us for their podcast, Back to School with Maz Jobrani.
+excerpt: Our book opens with a joke by the very funny comedian Maz Jobrani, about the negativity of Muslim media coverage.
+Jobrani and and his co-host Tehran interviewed us for their podcast, Back to School with Maz Jobrani.
 layout: single
 subtitle: A podcast about the book and related issues
 title: Back to School with Maz Jobrani